 The study BlueChem (2012-2016) investigated the technical and economical feasibility of an incubator/accelerator for sustainable chemistry in Flanders and if the Blue Gate Antwerp site (the former ‘Petroleum Zuid’ site) can be a suitable location.
 The study, consisted of two fases after which a final business plan and technical plan were made.
 Both these fases were subsidized and supported by Agentschap Innoveren & Ondernemen.

 BlueChem will open in 2020 on the climate-neutral business park Blue Gate Antwerp, in the heart of one of the largest chemical clusters in the world.
 It is not easy in the chemical sector to convert promising innovations into new companies.
 It takes a lot of time, dare and money to move from a lab setting to an industrial production scale.

-BlueChem offers an answer via adapted infrastructure, tailor-made services with financial support and direct access to knowledge and expertise within an extensive network of international chemical companies, renowned research centers and the five Flemish universities.
+BlueChem offers adapted infrastructure, tailor-made services with financial support and direct access to knowledge and expertise within an extensive network of international chemical companies, renowned research centers and five Flemish universities.